New Adventures in Hi-Fi: Track listing

-Unlike most R.E.M. albums, this vinyl release did not have custom side names and was instead released as a double album.
+Unlike most R.E.M. albums, this vinyl release did not have custom side names; instead, it was released as a double album.
 Record one has tracks 1–6 (three songs per side) and record two has tracks 7–14 (four songs per side).
-The tape release maintained the custom side names: the first side was called the "Hi-side" and the second side was called the "Fi-side."
+The tape release maintained the custom side names: the first side was called the "Hi-side" and the second side was called the "Fi-side".